bookofproofs/bookofproofs.github.io/_sources/history/20th-century/chang.md

 **Sun-Yung Alice Chang** is a Chinese born American mathematician  whose research interests include the study of certain geometric types of nonlinear partial differential equations and the related extremal inequalities and problems in isospectral geometry.

 ### Mathematical Profile (Excerpt):
-* Soon after this Chang's family moved from mainland China to the Republic of China in Taiwan.
 * In her thesis, Chang worked on problems in classical analysis, in particular the study of boundary behaviour of bounded analytic functions on the unit disc.
 * After receiving her doctorate, Chang was appointed as an assistant professor at the State University of New York at Buffalo for the academic year 1974-1975.
 * In 1980 Chang returned to the University of California at Los Angeles as an associate professor, being later promoted to full professor.